Pregnancy Discomforts: Back Pain, Round Ligament Pain, Nausea

 - Avoid lying flat on your back, and try sleeping with your head elevated.

-- Be sure that your diet contains enough sources of the nutrients needed for healthy skin (especially vitamins C and E).
+- Be sure that your diet contains enough sources of nutrients needed for healthy skin (especially vitamins C and E).

 - Apply lotion to your skin to keep it soft and reduce dryness.